install antivirus on raspberry pi

 Installing an antivirus on Raspberry Pi is a good idea – it costs nothing, and it keeps it safe.
 Also, even if there aren’t that many viruses that can attack a Raspberry Pi, it’s easier to tackle them with an antivirus rather than reconfiguring the system manually.

-As there are far fewer users on Linux than on Windows (90% of users are on Windows, only 2% on Linux), virus are less frequent.
+As there are far fewer users on Linux than on Windows (90% of users are on Windows, only 2% on Linux), viruses are less frequent.
 Even those viruses and malware designed for Linux usually look to exploit Windows code passing through Linux systems.
 Therefore, there aren’t many viruses that can harm your Raspberry Pi.

 It’s a simple trojan but works very effectively and can go unnoticed if you don’t know what to look for.
 It doesn’t mine BitCoin because it’s very hard to mine cost-effectively, but it mines several other currencies.